codefellows-seattle-javascript-401d19/04-bitmap/README.md

 * The CLI should log a success message on completion

 ## Testing
-* Use TDD `describe` and `test` methods to define descriptive tests and increase readablity
+* Use TDD `describe` and `test` methods to define descriptive tests and increase readability
 * Each `test` callback should aim to test a small well defined feature of a function
 * Write tests to ensure each function behaves correctly with valid and invalid inputs
 * The CLI should be tested without using `child_process` or any equivilant third party libraries

 ##  Documentation
 In your README.md describe the exported values of each module you have defined.
-Every function description should include it's arity (expected number of paramiters), the expected data for each parameter (data-type and limitations), and it's behavior (for both valid and invalid use).
+Every function description should include it's arity (expected number of parameters), the expected data for each parameter (data-type and limitations), and it's behavior (for both valid and invalid use).
 Feel free to write any additional information in your README.md.

 ## Tips
 You will want to define a strategy for solving the problem before you begin to code.
 Once you have a strategy defined, you can break it down into steps that can be split into helper modules.
 Each helper module should solve a small specific problem.
 The main module should utilize the helper modules to execute your original strategy.